rizi85/rizi85.github.io/_posts/writeups/2024-08-30-simple_ctf.md

   overlay_filter: 0.5
 ribbon: Firebrick
 excerpt: "A beginner level CTF with a twist.
 The configuration leave room for errors, keep an eye on the CMS used."
-description: "Walkthrough on Blog machine from TryHackMe"
+description: "Walkthrough on Simple CTF machine from TryHackMe"
 categories:
   - writeups
 tags: